Associate of Applied Science Degree

 In an effort to assist students with adequate preparation for their coursework at DACC, technology competencies have been identified and established.
 These competencies are in effect for all courses taken in the Fire Investigations program.
 Students must possess the following minimum competencies.
 Additional competencies may be required for particular courses/programs:

-- Access course and program material on the Web using Mozilla Firefox and/or MS Internet Explorer
+- Access course and program material on CANVAS using applicable web browser

 - Read/print e-mail and attachments/files from students and faculty